renpy/renpy/sphinx/source/label.rst

 * The values of default parameters are evaluated at call time.
 * The variables are dynamically, rather than lexically, scoped.

+When a variable is dynamically scoped, its value lasts until a return statement following the label.
+It doesn't generally make sense to have a label with parameters that is reached by a jump or a previous statement.
+For an example of labels with parameters, see the :ref:`call statement <call-statement>`.

 .. _jump-statement:

 Jump Statement